JovanDj/time-tracker/README.md

 ## Usage

-Open the app in the browser at http://localhost:4200 You will be presented with a registration form.
+Open the app in the browser at http://localhost:4200 You will be presented with a login form.
-You can register with your email and password.
+If you already registered before, you can login with email and password If not, click on the register link and make an account.
 Validations for email and password apply.
 On successful registration, you should receieve and alert message that you are registered successfuly.
 A new user row in the database should be inserted.
+On successful login, you should receive a welcome message.